anas1412/notes/content/docs/14-thinking-paradigms-and-mental-models.md

 ### Mental Models: Equipping Your Mind for Complex Journeys

+> "What you need is a latticework of mental models in your head.
+And, with that system, things gradually get to fit together in a way that enhances cognition."
+> — Charlie Munger

 Building upon these foundational paradigms, **mental models** are frameworks for thinking that help you simplify and understand the world, allowing you to make better decisions, solve problems more effectively, and anticipate outcomes.
 They are like different maps for different terrains; having a variety of them prevents you from getting lost and provides a more accurate understanding of reality.

 > "The map is not the territory."